alex-gutev/live_cells/docs-src/docs/basics/async-cells.md

 This is probably what you expect.

-With the first definition the following will be printed:
+With the second definition the following will be printed:

 ```
 22